 Camping: The Dam Complex, Sandy Beach and Sugar Bottom Campgrounds offer more than 500 camping sites at Coralville Lake.
 To make reservations call toll free at 1-877-444-6777 or visit www.recreation.gov.
 For questions about the campgrounds and campsites please call (319) 338-3543 ext.
 6300 or send an email to firstname.lastname@example.org

-Picnicking: **June 19, 2020 - Coralville Lake picnic shelters are open on a first-come, first-served basis.
-Shelter reservations are not being accepted.** Picnic shelters are available at various locations around Coralville Lake.
-The following shelters are availble for advanced reservations: East Overlook Round #3, East Overlook Square #4, Sugar Bottom Day Use #39, Tailwater West #9, Turkey Creek #7.
+Picnicking: Picnic shelters are available at various locations around Coralville Lake.
+The following shelters are available for advanced reservations: East Overlook Round #3, East Overlook Square #4, Sugar Bottom Day Use #39, Tailwater West #9, Turkey Creek #7.
 The West Overlook Day Use #17 is not reservable and is only available on a first come first serve basis.
 For advanced shelter reservations, please go to www.recreation.gov and search for the name of the shelter to make your reservation.

 Boating: Coralville Lake has more than 5,000 acres of water for pleasure boating, water skiing and fishing.
 Before you launch, be sure to check out current lake levels at www.rivergages.com.

 Beaches: There are two designated public swimming beaches at Sugar Bottom Day Use and West Overlook Day Use.
 There are NO lifeguards provided and all swimming is at your own risk.
 NO alcohol is allowed on any Coralville Lake swimming beaches.
 There is a beach at the Sugar Bottom Campground for registered campers.